 Just eight miles north of downtown Williamsburg, Freedom Park's sprawling and manicured grounds are a gem.
 Discover some of the best Williamsburg in spring scenery along the two miles of multiuse paths winding along Colby swamp and smaller waterways (crossing nine bridges along the route).
 As you make your way through the dense hardwood treescape – Freedom takes “city park” to another level with its expansive size – look out for the newish “LOVE” sign, one of several Virginia Is For Lovers LOVEworks signs in our area, and a perfect place to snap a mid-hike photo together.
 In the park's center, stroll arm-in-arm through the Williamsburg Botanical Garden and Arboretum, which began as a non-profit 20 years ago and has since expanded to include dozens of different garden areas, each with distinct vegetation and ornate beauty.
 Sit together on one of the benches in the garden, where you can marvel at the succulent garden, the butterfly zone, and the “pollinator palace,” built to attract bees as they come out of hibernation in late spring and set springtime abuzz.

 Although Freedom Park usually shuts down between sunset and sunrise, take advantage of a unique Williamsburg opportunity to explore the trails after dark during the Full Moon Hike through the park on the evening of March 25th.
 This particular full moon is known as the “worm moon,” marking the last chapter of spring and ushering in the arrival of spring, with earthworms making their first appearance after the long spring months.
 Join the free hiking group at 7:30 pm for the 1-mile trek under the moon's bright light, a romantic way to spend the evening together.
-After your moonlit outing, finish the evening in the cozy comfort of your Fife and Drum Inn room with a wine of your choice – champagne, red, or white – an option in our build-your-own romance package.
+After your moonlit outing, finish the evening in the cozy comfort of your Fife and Drum Inn room.

 Plan your memorable getaway and explore the natural beauty of Williamsburg in spring!